Pierreslag/adventure/README.md

 ## Deployment
 - Steps for deployment
     - Create a new repository on GitHub.
-    - Clone the repository to your workspace using "git clone [repository_url]".
+    - Clone the repository to your workspace.
-    - Create a Heroku app and use the key is "PORT" and the value is "8000" to create a new Config Var.
+    - Create a Heroku app here i used the key "PORT" and the value "8000" to create a new Config Var.
     - Add heroku/python and heroku/jsnode as building packs.
     - Link the heroku app to your GitHub repo.
     - Deploy!